Assistant Professor of Behavior and Welfare

-Professor of Anatomic Pathology
+Assistant Professor of Anatomic Pathology

-Michael J. Cruz Penn is a Professor of Anatomic Pathology at the School of Veterinary Medicine of Texas Tech University.
+Michael J. Cruz Penn is a Assistant Professor of Anatomic Pathology at the School of Veterinary Medicine of Texas Tech University.
 He grew up and completed his Veterinary degree in Costa Rica with a graduation research focused on Veterinary Forensic Pathology.

 Professor of Theriogenology

-John Dascanio is the Senior Associate Dean for Academic and Student Services and a Professor of Theriogenology at Texas Tech University.
+John Dascanio is the Senior Associate Dean for Academic and Student Affairs and a Professor of Theriogenology at Texas Tech University.
 He is a diplomate of the American College of Theriogenology and the American Board of Veterinary Practitioners, Equine Specialty.

 Linda Dascanio is a visiting professor working with the School of Veterinary Medicine's professional skills program.
 Linda grew up on her family's dairy farm in the Finger Lakes region of New York where she took an active part in the dairy and worked throughout high school.